SenteraLLC/code-examples/authentication/README.md

 # Introduction
-Demo app that demonstrates how to perform the OAuth2 authentication code grant workflow that allows a user to authenticate with FieldAgent and grant the app access to read the user's fields in FieldAgent.
+Demo app that demonstrates how to perform the OAuth2 authorization code grant workflow that allows a user to authenticate with FieldAgent and grant the app access to read the user's fields in FieldAgent.

-This app is implemented as a small web server that serves up HTML to your browser, and executes the OAuth2 authentication code grant workflow with a FieldAgent server.
+This app is implemented as a small web server that serves up HTML to your browser, and executes the OAuth2 authorization code grant workflow with a FieldAgent server.
 If the app successfully authenticates with FieldAgent via OAuth2, it will read the user's fields from FieldAgent and display them in the browser.

 # Pre-Requisites